uga-libraries/web-archiving/metadata_profile.md

 * **Description:** Department that initiated the crawl.

-* **Content Rules:** Hargrett Rare Book and Manuscript Library; Richard B. Russell Library for Political Research and Studies
+* **Content Rules:** Hargrett Rare Book & Manuscript Library; Map and Government Information Library; Richard B. Russell Library for Political Research and Studies

 * **Required:** Yes (site and collection).
 Used to filter the Archive-It collections page to the sites collected by a single department and so researchers know who to contact with questions.